Pl0p/Modular_Synth/List_by_function.md

  - [Neuron](https://www.nonlinearcircuits.com/modules/p/8hp-neuron) : The Neuron was inspired by a paper on neural computing and is a variation of a typical analogue neuron circuit
  - [Burst](https://www.befaco.org/burst-2/) : Burst is a trigger processor and generator, designed to add an organic chain of events to your modular setup
  - [Octal Random Gates](https://www.yusynth.net/Modular/EN/RANDOMGATE/index.html) : The Octal Random Gate provides eight GATE OUT signals that are randomly sequenced
+ - [Arduino morse gate generator](https://github.com/TimMJN/Arduino-Morse-Gate-Generator) : a Morse code gate generator based on arduino nano
+ - [Geiger counter module](https://github.com/TimMJN/Geiger-Counter-Module) : This is a fun little synthesizer module which generates decaying pulses of variable length based on a Geiger counter

 # UTILITY
  - [Axo control](https://www.musicthing.co.uk/pages/axo.html) : is an easy passive control panel for the Axoloti sound board.